jzha0529/Tut-07_Group-D_jzha0529/README.md

 > Get the average frequency of the music in createLines() in the group code.

-> Create audioLength and audioLength2 variables and use the map() method to control how much the line length changes.
+> Create audioLength and audioLength2 variables and use the map() function to control how much the line changes.

 > Attach the variables to the corresponding length and weight properties in the line.